-When Heaven Came to Earth: Essays on Medieval Europe in Honor of Daniel F. Callahan, ed.
-Michael Frassetto, John G. Hosler, and Matthew Gabriele (Brill, 2014).
+Where Heaven and Earth Meet: Essays on Medieval Europe in Honor of Daniel F. Callahan, ed.
+Michael Frassetto, Matthew Gabriele, and John D. Hosler (Brill, 2014).

 The Legend of Charlemagne in the Middle Ages: Power, Faith, and Crusade, ed.
 Matthew Gabriele and Jace Stuckey (Palgrave Macmillan, 2008).

 “The Terrors of the Year 1900: The Eleventh Century and a Debate about Modernity,” postmedieval: a journal of medieval cultural studies, 10 (2019), 194–205.

 “Debating the ‘Crusade’ in Contemporary America,” The Mediaeval Journal, 6 (2016): 73-92.

 “From Prophecy to Apocalypse: The Verb Tenses of Jerusalem in Robert the Monk’s Historia of the First Crusade,” Journal of Medieval History, 42 (2016): 304–16.